plone/training/docs/deployment/playbook-use.md

 but that isn't actually useful due to URL rewriting for virtual hosting.

-If you take a look at `http://localhost:1080` from your host machine, you'll see the default Plone site, but stylesheets, JavaScript and images will all be missing.
+If you take a look at `http://localhost:1080` from your host machine, you'll see the default Plone site, but style sheets, JavaScript and images will all be missing.

 Instead, look at the load-balancer port (8080 on the guest, 9080 on the host) to see your ZODB root.